 Second, if you’re concerned about privacy, tell family and friends that you don’t want them sharing your adoption posts.
 Just because your social media is set to private doesn’t mean it can’t be shared or seen by strangers.
 Often, friends may inadvertently share a post that you don’t want others to see.
 Be clear in your communication so there are no misunderstandings later.

 Long-term privacy issues can also undermine the adoption contract between the birth family and your child.
 If you have a child who is not in contact with their birth family, they may use the internet and social media to search for them and vice versa.
 You may want to sit down and talk with your child about if and when there’s a right time for searching for birth parents, and how to respond if someone tries to contact them.
-Sometimes birth families don’t want to be contacted or have their reasons for confidentiality, so it might be worth having a discussion on respecting people’s privacy and the rules of the adoption contract.
+Sometimes birth families don’t want to be contacted or have their confidentiality reasons, so it might be worth discussing respecting people’s privacy and the rules of the adoption contract.

 For the most part, being proactive about discussing this before it happens is much better than reacting and discussing it after it happens.
 We live in a world where you can be contacted if you’re online.
 We can’t pretend that our children’s privacy will be protected until they’re 18.
 Many children are on social media by middle school, and our job as parents is to be engaged and aware, keeping the door to conversation open so they will come to us when they have questions.